moxystudio/react-with-moxy/README.md

 **How can I import an SVG as inline instead of adding it to the sprite?**

-Sometimes, you may want to import an SVG as inline either because you want to animate SVG paths or if you just are having issues with the sprite.
+Sometimes, you may want to import an SVG as inline either because you want to animate SVG paths or if you're just having issues with the sprite.
 If that is the case, you may change the file suffix from `.svg` to `.inline.svg` to import the SVG contents directly:

 ```js
 import someSvg from './some.inline.svg';